sofia-faria/normalize-job-titles-feefo/README.md

 Test APIs:
-  - To normalize string: {api/jobtitle/normalize} with string as body
+  - To normalize string: {api/jobtitle/normalize} with BODY:
+    - {"job":"Java engineer"}
   - You can also test the other CRUD operations (path "api/jobtitle")